 Fast forward to 2014, when Collins set up Project Africa Athletics as a personal passion; he still holds down a full-time job.
 Its goal was to support athletes and athletics clubs in rural east Africa, primarily Kenya and Uganda.
 As well as helping athletes earn a living through running, it aimed to assist athletes in developing sustainable projects in their rural villages and, long-term, to develop a permanent training camp for them.

 One of the first athletes the project supported was Dan Tanui who came to Dublin for the 2015 Dublin Marathon, finishing eighth (worth €1,500).
-He’s been a regular visitor to these islands since then with a second place at the Belfast Marathon, victory in the Derry Walled City Marathon and seventh place (€2,000) in Dublin this year.
+He’s been a regular visitor to these islands since then with a second place at the Belfast Marathon, victory in the Derry Walled City Marathon and seventh place (€2,000) in Dublin in 2017.

 “When I went back to Kenya with my brother and my dad in 2016, we spent five or six days staying with Dan, who lives in a remote area high up on a mountain.
 The nearest you’ll find to civilisation is a few hours away at the bottom of the mountain,” says Collins.